richsilv/meteor-hammer/README.md

 A javascript library for multi-touch gestures.

-This Meteor package contains the latest hammer.js main library and the jQuery plugin.
+This Meteor package contains the latest stable release of the [hammer.js main library](https://github.com/EightMedia/hammer.js) and the [jQuery plugin](https://github.com/EightMedia/jquery.hammer.js).

 ## How to install